-What is alternative to Nature Throid?
-You wonder after your pharmacist breaks the news these products are no longer available.
-Nature-Throid is used to treat hypothyroidism (underactive thyroid.)
-Recall of Nature Throid – and also of WP Thyroid and NP Thyroid – has created a lot of confusion and chaos among patients with hypothyroidism – underactive thyroid.
+What are the alternatives to Nature- Throid or NP Thyroid?
+You might wonder this after your pharmacist breaks the news these products are no longer available.
+Nature-Throid and NP Thyroid are used to treat hypothyroidism (underactive thyroid.)
+A recall of Nature Throid – and also of NP Thyroid – has created a lot of confusion among patients with hypothyroidism – underactive thyroid.

-So, what is the replacement for Nature Throid – or WP thyroid or NP Thyroid?
+So, what is the replacement for Nature Throid – NP Thyroid?
 Here are your choices:

 Choice No 1: Armour Thyroid

 Over the years, I have used dessicated Thyroid in most of my hypothyroid patients.
-Dessicated Thyroid comes with various brand names (Nature Throid, WP Thyroid, Armour Thyroid, NP Thyroid).
-I have found all these brands of dessicated Thyroid to work well, although there is a marked difference in their prices – Armour Thyroid being the most expensive one.
+I have found all the brands of dessicated Thyroid to work well, although there is a marked difference in their prices – Armour Thyroid being the most expensive one.

-The active ingredient is the same in Nature Throid and Armour thyroid.
+As mentioned above, the active ingredient is the same in Nature Throid, NP Thyroid and Armour thyroid.
 It is called dessicated Thyroid, which comes from pigs and cattle.
-However, there are differences in the inactive ingredients between Nature Throid and Armour Thyroid.
-For this reason, some patients may not do as well when switched from Nature-Throid to Armour Thyroid.
+However, there are differences in the inactive ingredients between Armour Thyroid, Nature Throid and NP Thyroid.
+For this reason, some patients may not do as well when switched from Nature-Throid or NP Thyroid to Armour Thyroid.

-65 mg of Nature Throid is equal to 60 mg of Armour Thyroid, 32.5 mg of Nature Throid equals 30 mg of Armour thyroid…..
+65 mg of Nature Throid = 60 mg of Armour Thyroid.

 The conversion from Dessicated Thyroid to Compounding pharmacy requires in-depth thyroid knowledge on the part of the physician.
 One grain (65 mg) of Nature-Throid, WP Thyroid and NP Thyroid (60 mg) contains approximately 38 mcg of T4 (Levothyroxine) and 9 mcg of T3 (Liothyronine).